julia-sam/blog/content/posts/chart-challenge-1.md

 ![Retro Computer](./computer-old.jpeg)

 Language can tell us a lot about societal trends, technological advances, and cultural shifts.
 Tools like [Google Ngrams](https://books.google.com/ngrams/) have provided a way to see these trends and explore the frequency of words and phrases across centuries of literature.

 Inspired by this, I wanted to explore something similar but across multiple languages and then be able to visualize it.
-I found an Ngrams API (based off of Google Ngrams) and created some interesting charts across English, German, and Russian.
+I found an Ngrams API (based off of Google Ngrams) and created some charts across English, German, and Russian.

 I started off by exploring some historical trends of the term "internet" across languages using charts which revealed some interesting insights.